dsafa/audio-band/README.md

 ![](./screenshots/click-audiosource.png)

 **IMPORTANT** If nothing happens after selecting `Audio Band` from the toolbars menu or if there are no options in the `Audio Source` menu, some files are being blocked by windows.
-To fix it, right click the files -> properties and click unblock.
+To fix it, run `unblock.ps1` with powershell.
+If that doesn't work you can manually fix it by right clicking the files -> properties and clicking unblock.
 If there are still problems, feel free to post an issue.

 ### Current Supported Audio Sources
 - Spotify (see below for setup instructions and issues)